bemer/containers-on-aws-workshop/06-CDECS/README.md

 ![CodePipeline Source Stage](/06-CDECS/images/codepipeline_repository_ii.png)

-We are now comnfiguring the Buid Stage:
+We are now configuring the Buid Stage:

 For **Build provider** select **CodeBuild** and click in **Next step**